Eugeniia/evgeniiagolovina.github.io/index.md

 Nevinpat is a Saint Petersburg division of [Papula-Nevinpat](https://www.papula-nevinpat.com/papula-nevinpat/), one of the largest trademark, design and patent agencies in Finland.
 At Nevinpat I was involved in:

-- Protection of foreign applications in the process of patenting their inventions in Russian and Eurasian patent offices and after patent granting
+- protection of foreign applications (Russian and Eurasian patent offices)
-- Editing Russian translations of patent applications
+- editing Russian translations of patent applications
-- Correspondence with patent experts and foreign applicants
+- correspondence with patent experts and foreign applicants
-- Comparative analysis of patentability
+- comparative analysis of patentability
-- Defining patent infringement
+- defining patent infringement

 &nbsp;